-From here, my solo female travel in the middle east took me to Jordan, where I used a Jordan guide to explore crumbling ruins and ancient citadels and was often the only person at most of the sites.
+From here, my solo female travel in the middle east has me driving in Jordan, where I used a Jordan guide to explore crumbling ruins and ancient citadels and was often the only person at most of the sites.
 Of course, I dressed and acted respectfully, but I never felt unsafe because I was a woman or a westerner or because I was participating in middle east solo female travel.
 And even though a recent terrorist attack in Jordan drastically reduced the number of tourists to the country, the Jordanian people still continued to set up their stalls every day, at tourist sites, in the hope of encountering visitors like myself: something I found heartbreakingly positive and resilient in spite of the hardships they faced.

 Media Portrayal of the Middle East and how it Impacts Middle East Solo Female Travel